Diving La Jolla

 There are ledges, rock piles, sand channels and even a cave to explore.
 The local sea lion colony can be very active in the early mornings, especially the juveniles, so plan your dives early for the best experience.

-Outside of La Jolla Cove lies a healthy, yet dainty, stand of California giant kelp, known for large animal sightings, including sea lions, giant sea bass, and even the occasional sevengill shark.
+Outside of La Jolla Cove lies a healthy, yet dainty, stand of California giant kelp and reef combo, known for large animal sightings, including sea lions, giant sea bass, and even the occasional sevengill shark.

 This dive site begins near the sea wall and extends east to a depth of about 50 ft, with several small ledges in between large rocks and boulders.
 The kelp gives much needed protection from large winter swells and provides a home to many species of whelk, abalone, lobster, sea stars, and other bottom-dwelling sea life.